 Throughout the course of history, the practice of branding continued to grow and evolve, changing from a matter of shame to a matter of prestige and pride.
 Modern branding also ties in with marketing.
 Some prominent examples of business brands today include Apple Inc and Starbucks.
 For instance, every Apple product, no matter how small, bears an apple to display the prestige of the company and for additional marketing purposes.
 The same extension can be made for designer clothing, cars and other luxury amenities which bear the design of their given brand.
 Some other examples of brands include Lexus, Gucci and Versace.

-Today’s branding has come from a long way from handprints on cave walls, but some of the older roots of the practice have continued.
+Today's branding has come a long way from handprints on cave walls, but some of the older roots of the practice have continued.
 For example, artisans and craftsman are still marking their work.
-In some cases, this takes the form if a signature, in others, branding irons can be used to mark an artwork or item.
+In come cases, this takes the form of a signature, in others, branding irons can be used to mark an artwork or item.
 The nature of the brand varies depending on the work of art.
 For example, wood and steel artisans may use custom brands to mark their work.
 Regardless of the type or its exact nature in the modern world, branding continues to be a popular practice as creators, governments and even corporations follow the tradition of attempting to leave their mark.